Armadillo (armoured truck)

-The Armadillo was an extemporized improvised armoured fighting vehicle produced in Britain during the invasion crisis of 1940–1941.
+The Armadillo was an extemporized improvised armoured truck produced in Britain during the invasion crisis of 1940–1941.
 Based on a number of standard lorry (truck) chassis, it comprised a wooden fighting compartment protected by a layer of gravel and a driver's cab protected by mild steel plates.
 Armadillos were used by the RAF Regiment to protect aerodromes and by the Home Guard.

 Design

 With the Fall of France in July 1940, it was a possibility that Germany might attempt to invade Britain.
 The British Government made frantic efforts to prepare to meet the threatened invasion.
 One particular problem was the defence of airfields against parachuting airborne troops.

 An ideal solution to the problem of protecting the open space of an airfield would be to make use of armoured fighting vehicles such as tanks and armoured cars.
 However, the British Army lacked heavy equipment, having been forced to abandon much of it during the evacuation from Dunkirk.
 An alternative would be an improvised armoured fighting vehicle that did not compete for resources with conventional armaments.
 The form of vehicle that the Royal Air Force (RAF) needed was outlined:

 In considering the most suitable type of vehicle it is necessary to visualise the form of attack to which an RAF Station is most likely to be subjected.
 Experience to date indicates that the first phase will probably be the dropping of large numbers of parachute troops outside the aerodrome boundaries under cover of an intensive low-flying attack on the station buildings and perimeter defence posts.
 In this way the enemy will hope to surround the aerodrome and the second phase, probably following almost immediately, would be a concerted attack by the parachutists with the object of finally overpowering the defence posts thus clearing the way for the immediate landing of large numbers of troop-carrying aircraft upon the aerodrome itself.